Routing without intermediate renders

 }

-The facade contains a method that only completes when the application is truly ready:
+The facade exposes a method that only completes when the application state is fully ready.

 prefetch$(route: ActivatedRouteSnapshot): Observable<void> {